fjrNr/android-vitamin-book/README.md

 # Vitamin Book
-This repository is submitted to passed the beginner Android apps development class from Dicoding Academy.
+This repository is submitted to passed [Android apps development class for beginners](https://www.dicoding.com/academies/51-belajar-membuat-aplikasi-android-untuk-pemula) from Dicoding Academy.
 The native app tells user about how usage of vitamins in order to maintain body health.
 Libraries are used in the app, such as:
 * [ConstraintLayout](https://github.com/androidx/constraintlayout) v2.2.0 for layout development
 * [Glide](https://gitHub.com/bumptech/glide) v4.16.0 for image retrieval from the internet